stoeps13/connections-doc/source/admin/migrate/t_back-up.md

     -   AIX or Linux: [shared\_resources\_root](../plan/i_ovr_r_directory_conventions.md)
     -   Windows: [shared\_resources\_root](../plan/i_ovr_r_directory_conventions.md)
+    !!! note
-    **Note:** For shared and remote network file system requirements, be sure to review the footnotes for each supported operating system in the detailed [system requirements](https://support.hcltechsw.com/csm?sys_kb_id=2010cc82db30acd0a45ad9fcd3961971&id=kb_article_view).
+    For shared and remote network file system requirements, be sure to review the footnotes for each supported operating system in the detailed [system requirements](https://support.hcltechsw.com/csm?sys_kb_id=2010cc82db30acd0a45ad9fcd3961971&id=kb_article_view).

 8. Back up the HCL Installation Manager data directory:

+    !!! note
-    **Note:** This step is necessary only if you are planning an in-place migration of Connections.
+    This step is necessary only if you are planning an in-place migration of Connections.
 That is, where you use the same systems to host the new deployment.

     -   AIX or Linux: /var/ibm/InstallationManager
     -   AIX or Linux \(non-root user\): /home/user/var/ibm/Installation Manager